 - The structure.
 How will you purchase – in your own name, the company name or will you start up a new company?
 An accountant will give you the advice you need on this as every case is different.

 - Finance.
 Commercial finance is likely to be more expensive than a home-loan so expect around 4% over base and a maximum Loan to Value (LTV) of about 75%.
 Some people raise money on their home, which is cheaper but risky.
-If you have other investment properties, you could sell one to free up cash, but this can be tricky to time right (if you’re selling a private property and are in a rush you could try selling cheaply and directly yourself or use Speed Property Buyers or other property buyers).
+If you have other investment properties, you could sell one to free up cash, but this can be tricky to time right (if your in rush you could try selling cheaply and directly yourself or use Speed Property Buyers / similar property buyers).

 - Cash.
 With low LTV’s you’ll need a substantial amount of cash to buy, and it’s worth considering whether this could starve your firm of much-needed capital.